Running A Business

 • How will you stand out from the competition?

-• What do you project for your business?
+• What are your projections for your business?

 To thoroughly answer these questions, you’ll need to conduct an industry analysis and additional research.
 These actions are time-intensive but will provide essential data and spur ideas.

-Register for an EIN and Create a Bank Account
+3. Register for an EIN and create a bank account.

 You could have the best business plan in America, but you still probably wouldn’t be able to do business without an Employee Identification Number (EIN).
 Go to the application page on IRS.gov and you’ll be pleasantly surprised by how easy it is to register your business.